Jesús Gallardo: Monterrey

+2018–19: Debut season, Copa MX, and first CONCACAF Champions League title

 On 29 May 2018, Gallardo joined Monterrey.
 He would make his debut with the team on 21 July 2018 as a starter against Pachuca, winning 1–0.
 On 29 September, he would score his first goal with Monterrey, scoring on the 74th minute in a 3–0 win over Tijuana.
 On 20 October, in a league match against Toluca, he scored the tying goal at the 73rd minute in which Monterrey would later go on to win 2–1.

 On 23 October he scored the decisive penalty in the shootout of the Apertura 2018 Copa MX semi-finals against Pachuca, sending his team to the final.
 On 3 November he provided an assist and scored a goal in Monterrey's 2–0 victory over Veracruz.

 As Monterrey won the 2019 CONCACAF Champions League Finals against crosstown rivals Tigres UANL, he was included in the Team of the Tournament.

+2019–20: First league title and El Triplete

 At the end of the December, he would win the Apertura championship finals against América.

 With Monterrey's victory of the 2019–20 Copa MX, they had obtained the continental treble.

+Toluca

+On 5 June 2024, Gallardo was confirmed to have signed with Toluca for $5 million.

 International career

+2016–17: Beginnings and first CONCACAF Gold Cup

 Gallardo received his first call up to the senior national team to replace the injured Ángel Sepúlveda for matches against New Zealand and Panama in October 2016, making his international debut on the 8th of the month as a starter against New Zealand in a 2–1 victory, contributing a crucial pass for the winning goal.

 On 28 June 2017, Gallardo was called up to participate in the 2017 CONCACAF Gold Cup, managing to appear in all games until their 1–0 semi-final loss against Jamaica.

+2018–2019: First FIFA World Cup and second CONCACAF Gold Cup

 In May 2018, Gallardo was named in Mexico's preliminary 28-man squad for the World Cup, and in June, was ultimately included in the final 23-man roster.
-During Mexico's final group stage match against Sweden, he would receive a yellow card at the 13th second of the match for his elbow contact made with Ola Toivonen's face, marking it as the fastest yellow card given in FIFA World Cup history.
-He would go on to play as a starter for all of the group stage matches, including the round-of-16 loss against Brazil.
+During Mexico's final group stage match against Sweden, he received a yellow card in the 13th second of the match for his elbow contact made with Ola Toivonen's face, marking it as the fastest yellow card given in FIFA World Cup history.
+He went on to play as a starter in all of the group stage matches, including the round-of-16 loss against Brazil.

 He was included in Gerardo Martino's preliminary roster for the 2019 CONCACAF Gold Cup and was eventually in the final list.
 He appeared in all matches of the tournament, as Mexico defeated the United States in the final.
 He was listed in the tournament's Best XI.
 Following the victory, Martino declared Gallardo to be the best player of the match.